 You will be driven to work harder.

 Being a DOST scholar means you need to maintain your grade.
-If you want to stay as DOST scholar, diligence and perseverance are needed.
+If you want to stay as a DOST scholar, diligence and perseverance are needed.
 Knowing that you need to maintain your grade, you will be more encouraged to work harder than usual.

 You can learn how to be more independent.

-Your parents are working hard to support all your basic needs, but as you grow up, you know that we need to work on your own.
+Your parents are working hard to support all your basic needs, but as you grow up, you know that you need to work on your own.
 Being a DOST scholar does not mean that you need to find a job, but it will give you a sense of responsibility.
 Working hard to continue being a scholar means that you are learning how to become independent.

 The Cons of Being a Scholar

-You need to go through with pressures.
+You need to deal with pressure.

 The government is giving benefits to deserving ones, especially to those students who are taking their studies seriously and eagerly.
 Do not take this opportunity for granted.
-Only a few students are accredited with DOST scholarship.
+Only a few students are accredited with the DOST scholarship.